Academic All-Star Camp

-All students who accept the invitation to participate in the AASC must be able to attend Monday – Friday for the entire camp session, which runs for 3 weeks.
-For the 2019 AASC, transportation and lunch are provided.
+All students who accept the invitation to participate in the AASC must be able to attend Monday – Thursday for the entire camp session, which runs for 3 weeks.
+For the AASC, transportation and lunch are provided.
 However, this decision is subject to change.
 Click here to read more about this enrichment opportunity.
 We also invite you to view a video that was featured on GCSTV that highlights some of the 2019 AASC experiences (click here).

 The Selection Process:

 Student & Parent Testimonies from the 2018 Academic All-Star Camp:

 Each year, at the conclusion of AASC, we ask students and parents to provide us with feedback regarding their experience.
 The data helps the AG Department to analyze the effectiveness of AASC and to make curriculum adjustments to better meet the needs of rising freshmen.
-Over the past 18 years, both students and parents have provided positive feedback regarding AASC as it relates to the goal of preparing these students for their transition to high school.
+Over the past years, both students and parents have provided positive feedback regarding AASC as it relates to the goal of preparing these students for their transition to high school.
 Over 90% of the students who attended the Academic All-Star Camp say that they would recommend the Camp to other students.
 The images below reflect the some of the feedback we received from participants from the 2021 AASC: